 As an AOTA/APTA member, you'll be eligible to apply for a full range of cost-saving and value-added products and services.
-CBD OTA/PTA tuition will cover a membership fee starting in Module III.
+CBD OTA/PTA tuition will cover a membership fee starting in first award year.

 LIBRARY/RESOURCE CENTER